 - Go to

-C:\Program Files (x86)\Google\ or C:\Program Files\Google\and click on Chrome.
+C:\Program Files\Google\and click on Chrome.

 - Then, choose Select Folder.

-Add Chrome as Exception in Third-party App
+Add Chrome as Exception in Third-party Security App

-You also need to add Google Chrome as an exception in any third-party anti-malware or firewall software.
+You may also need to add Google Chrome as an exception in any third-party anti-malware or firewall software.